NilsBarInf/OntoQuest/README.md

 - [networkx](https://pypi.org/project/networkx/)
 - [sqlalchemy](https://pypi.org/project/SQLAlchemy/)

-To install and set up the project, ensure that the aforementioned libraries and packages are installed.
+To install and set up the project, ensure that the mentioned libraries and packages are installed.
 You can easily install them using pip, for example:
 ```
 pip install nltk gensim flask owlready2 numpy scikit-learn networkx sqlalchemy
 ```